freenas/freenas-docs/userguide/sharing.rst

 .. figure:: images/nfs3a.png

-   Mounting the NFS Share from Mac OS X
+   Mounting the NFS Share from macOS

 .. _view_nfs_finder_fig: